SpikeInterface/spikeinterface/doc/modules/preprocessing.rst

 whiten()
 ^^^^^^^^

-Many sorters use this pre-processing step internally, but if you want to combine this operation to other preprocessing steps, you can use the :code:`whiten()` implemented in SpikeInterface.
+Many sorters use this pre-processing step internally, but if you want to combine this operation with other preprocessing steps, you can use the :code:`whiten()` implemented in SpikeInterface.
 The whitenning matrix :code:`W` is constructed by estimating the covariance across channels and then inverting it.

-The whitened traces are then the dot product between the traces and :code:`W` matrix.
+The whitened traces are then the dot product between the traces and the :code:`W` matrix.

 .. code-block:: python